pritomsaha/Context-sensitive-Bangla-spell-checker/README.md

 or are generated by one edit distance.
 Here double metaphone phonetic encoding technique has been used to encode word so that phonetically related words would have same or nearly distanced encoding.
-For example, after double metaphone encoding of অনয্ and অন্ will have same encoding ‘onn’.
+For example, after double metaphone encoding of অনয্ and অন্ will have same encoding 'onn'.
 The encoded word and the original Bangla word of every dictionary term are associated and stored in a datastructure in the pre-calculation step.
 After this for every encoded word there will be a list of original Bangla words mapped with the encoded word.